Benedictteo05/OSA_notes/Operating Systems & Administration/Operating System Organization.md

 - As such, specific services may differ, but common classes exist:
 	- Those that provides convenience for user/programmer
 	- Those that ensure efficient operations of the system

-- Services that provides convenience to user/programmer
+**Services that provides convenience to user/programmer:**
-	- User interface
+-User interface
 	- Batch interface, CLI, GUI
 - Program execution
 	- Able to load, run and terminate a program
 - Input/ Output Operations
 	- File, CD/DVD drive, Display device, Smart Card
 - File-system manipulation
 	- Create/Read/Write/Delete files and directories
 	- Permission management
 - Communications
 	- Local/remote inter-process communication
 - Error detection
 	- Able to detect error and take proper action to ensure consistent computing
 - Services that ensures efficient operation of the system
 	- Resource allocation
 		- Resources to be allocated among multiple users fairly